Gone, but not forgotten

 After the near-total rebuild I had done on my ’73 Student Rhodes, this needed very little attention.
 With new grommets and a thorough cleaning and lubing, it looked great, sounded great and played very nicely.
 But this became expendable after I restored my ’74 Stage.
 I sold it locally on Craigslist.

 1967 Italian Vox Continental: I just can’t resist adopting orphaned Vox organs.
 (I think it’s my duty.
 Really.)
 I bought this from a local guy who found it at a garage sale.
 It was dirty, missing pieces and was semi-functional.
 I’d never owned an Italian Continental before, so this was a new experience.

 While it was in my possession, I cleaned it inside and out, replaced a half dozen broken key contacts (NOT a fun job), replaced missing and broken hardware (latches, drawbar pulls, screws and switches), replaced some divider transistors and caps, added one new bias pot, tuned it and re-soldered some broken wires.
 I sent one board to Dave Douse, a superb tech in NC, who replaced a trashed tuning coil with one from a Super Continental board.
 In the end, it looked good and worked perfectly.
 Once again, I had no need for two Continentals.
-So, I sold it to a young Canadian musician who played in a Doors tribute band, and who united it with a Rhodes Piano Bass and plans to mate it with a proper z-stand.
-It ought to sound great in his hands.
+So, I sold it to a young musician.
 I was quite proud of bringing this one back from its deathbed, and glad to have completed the Continental Trifecta: I’ve now restored a single manual Continental from all three countries of origin.

 (Which did I like best?
 You might as well ask me which of my kids is my favorite.
 They’re all wonderful.
-And no matter what you’ve read online, they all sound the same.
+And no matter what you’ve read online, they all sound the same (except for very minor variations that might be cause by differential aging of components).
 Really.)